willpuckett/kb_can/can.md

 # Canbus: The Briefest of Introductions

-This document provides a conversational and ambling introduction to canbus, as well as several case studies of possible canbus configurtions and topologies.
+This document provides a conversational and ambling introduction to canbus, as well as several case studies of possible canbus configurations and topologies.
 More technical information is available in the Klipper documentation, as well as cited throughout this text.

 Klipper allows a host process to connect to a printer's mcu.
 Many printers have a single mcu to which all I/O (steppers, sensors, heaters) are connected.